MPerm/MPermission/README.md

 ### Setup
 MPermission requires Python 3.0 - 3.4.

 MPermission uses pre-written decompilation scripts from the kocsenc/android-scraper project.
-The project is referenced via a [submodule](3).
 After cloning the project, it can be installed via:

 ```bash
 % git submodule init